mavryk-network/taquito/docs/drain_account.md

 ## Draining implicit accounts (mv1, mv2, mv3)

 We want to "empty" an implicit account by sending all of its tokens to another account.
-It can be tricky to empty a tezos account because the system must subtract the gas fee from the account balance.
+It can be tricky to empty a mavryk account because the system must subtract the gas fee from the account balance.

 To do so, we first need to estimate the fees related to this operation.
 The `estimate` property of the `MavrykToolkit` provides access to operation estimation utilities.
 Calling the `transfer` method will return an instance of the `Estimate` class and its `suggestedFeeMumav` property will allow us to know the fee associated with the operation.